mtlynch/mtlynch.io/_pages/hiring-content-writers/4-working-with-writers.md

 ---

-You can't judge how well a writer writes for you until you see them do it.
+You can't judge a writer's skill accurately until they produce content for you.
 The paid trial is where the evaluation process truly begins.
-Use this time to observe how well the two of you communicate and how much coaching or editing they need before they produce content that matches what you want.
+Use this time to observe how well the two of you communicate and how much coaching or editing they need before their writing matches what you want.

 ## Send a kickoff email

-Once I decide to hire a writer on a trial basis, I send them a kickoff email.
+Once I decide to hire a writer, I send them a kickoff email.
 Below, I've included an actual kickoff email I sent to one of my writers:

 >I’ve just sent over the contract for you to sign.
 Let me know if you have any questions.
 >